i25db/i3ws/README.md

 <a name="desc"></a>
 # i3ws Introduction
 The purpose of this project is mostly to learn rust and along the way make a tool to manage my workspaces.
-I've only been on Linux for a month or two now and I've already found myself limited by the default 10 workspaces i3 has. i3ws can be used in a situation like this to group multiple workspaces into one workspace
+I've only been on Linux for a month or two now and have found myself limited by the default 10 workspaces i3 has. i3ws can be used in a situation like this to group multiple workspaces into one workspace
 ## Table of Contents
 - [Introduction](#desc)
 - [Features](#features)